November 25, 2019

 Being thankful is not always experienced as a natural state of existence, we must work at it, akin to a type of strength training for the heart. – Larissa Gomez

 The practices I’ve described above may not come naturally to you.
 They don’t for many of us.
 But choosing one or two of them and working to foster those behaviors as a habit can make a big difference.
-And if you want the benefits of gratitude, it’s going to have to become a commitment that lasts beyond this week’s turkey dinner (or whatever else you’re having as a celebratory meal).
+And if you want the benefits, it’s going to have to become a commitment that lasts beyond this week’s turkey dinner (or whatever else you’re having as a celebratory meal).